Are Your Contact Lenses Uncomfortable?

 Visit us to find out how scleral lenses can be a better option for you.
 At the Elevated Eyecare, in McDonough our eye doctors specialize in fitting custom contact lenses, including sclerals, which provide excellent, effective vision correction for many hard-to-fit eye conditions, such as keratoconus and irregular corneas.
 We also recommend scleral lenses for astigmatism, when other types of contacts don’t work well.

-We fit sclerals for patients from the McDonough area, as well as Morrow,Ellenwood, and Jonesboro, throughout Georgia.
+We fit sclerals for patients from the McDonough area, as well as Stockbridge,Ellenwood, and Jonesboro, throughout Georgia.

 What are the Benefits of Wearing Scleral Lenses?